 A high-fiber meal takes very long to be chewed, so you eat less.
 They also take a long time to digest, very slowly releasing sugar into the bloodstream, so you feel fuller for longer.

-High fiber foods also tend to have a very low calorific value, besides also being rich in antioxidants and micro-nutrients, which play a vital role in weight loss and helping you fight disease and infections.
+High fiber foods also tend to have fewer calories (only 2 kcals per gms) and are rich in antioxidants and micro-nutrients.
+These two play a vital role in weight loss and help you fight disease and infections.

-4 Ways How High Fibre foods help in Weight Loss
+4 Ways how high fiber foods help in weight loss

 High fiber foods fill up the stomach and hence control your hunger pangs.
 Therefore, your daily food gorging will lessen up and you will also be able to avoid unhealthy snacks.